cburschka/cadence/README.md

-  --muc MUC             The MUC conference server to connect to. [conference.DOMAIN] --chatbot CHATBOT     The displayed name of the virtual ChatBot. ["Info"] --title TITLE         The page title. ["cadence"] --logo LOGO           Path of the splash logo ["img/logo.png"] --cdn-url CDN_URL     Base URL for resources.
+  --muc MUC             The MUC conference server to connect to. [conference.DOMAIN] --chatbot CHATBOT     The displayed name of the virtual ChatBot. ["Info"] --title TITLE         The page title. ["cadence"] --cdn-url CDN_URL     Base URL for resources.
 (Optional) --prefix PREFIX       Directory to install cadence to ["."]
   --cdn-prefix CDN_PREFIX